LoopKit/loopdocs/docs/gh-actions/gh-errors.md

 ### Wrong TEAMID in `Secrets`

-Copy the words on the line below and paste them into the search function for your text editor.
+Copy the words on the line below and paste them into the search function for your action log.

 > ``` { .text .copy }
 > error: No profile for team '***' matching 'match AppStore